• Skip to primary navigation

 • In the bowl of a food processor add the walnuts and sea salt.
 Process on high for 5 to 10 seconds, or until the nuts are broken up into small pieces.

-• Add the cocoa powder, nut butter, vanilla, and keto sweetener.
-Process until well combined and batter starts coming together.
-Add coconut flour or water, one tablespoon at a time, as needed to achieve the right consistency (see notes below).
+• Add the cocoa powder, nut butter, vanilla, and allulose.
+Process until well combined and the batter starts coming together.
+Add coconut flour to thicken or water to thin if it's crumbly, one tablespoon at a time, as needed to achieve the right consistency (see notes below).

 • Line a baking sheet with parchment paper.